smartdevicelink/sdl_evolution/proposals/0095-AOA-multiplexing.md

                     transport);
 ```

-### When handing StartSessionACK control frame, checks to see if secondary transport is supported.
+### When handling StartSessionACK control frame, checks to see if secondary transport is supported.
 The case where secondary transport is NOT supported will be mentioned later in this proposal.
 ```java
 private void handleControlFrame(SdlPacket packet) {